 If you rely on the TRUX (or similar app) running on RDS virtual machines in Azure, with FlexiHub you can easily link your Azure RDS server with all the computers directly connected to the scales (or other logistic tools), so it’ll be able to collect all necessary data readings straight from remote COM ports the equipment is plugged into.
 No hassle, infinitesimal time lag, and full-blast efficiency guaranteed.

-If you want to operate a cloud-based virtual machine using your local USB controllers (e.g. a VR set or 3D mouse), FlexiHub is the perfect way to make it happen.
+If you want to operate a cloud-based virtual machine using your local USB controllers (e.g. Game Controller, VR set or 3D mouse), FlexiHub is the perfect way to make it happen.
 More than that, you’ll be able to use all the USB or serial hardware resources you need, both from your local PC, and any remote computer with an Internet connection.
 FlexiHub’s unrivaled port virtualization technology lifts customer satisfaction to a whole new level.